Maxine Peake: Personal life

 Peake is in a relationship with art director Pawlo Wintoniuk.
 In 2009, Peake left London after living there for 13 years.
 She said that living in Salford with Wintoniuk gave her the freedom to choose riskier roles and lower-paying jobs in theatre.

 Political views

 Peake is a feminist and socialist.
 She was active in communist organisations during her youth and a member of the Communist Party of Britain.
 In January 2014, Peake won the first Bolton Socialist Club Outstanding Contribution to Socialism Award for using her work to oppose the government's "crippling austerity measures".

-In February 2011, Maxine Peake spoke against the "class snobbery" that she felt affected the entertainment business of the age.
+In February 2011, Peake spoke against the "class snobbery" that she felt affected the entertainment business of the age.

 In January 2016, Peake featured in The Climate Coalition's short film I Wish For You as Mia, with Jeremy Irons starring as her grandfather, to highlight the urgency of combating climate change.